With Siri, you're only ever a press and a sentence away from controlling Apple Music.

-With the launch of Apple Music, the iPhone and iPad's personal virtual assistant, Siri has gotten even more musical.
-Now you can not only call up anything from the Apple Music library, you can queue up What's Next, add to your library, like songs, find songs, and much, much more.
+With Apple Music, you can let Siri be your own personal DJ.
+You can not only call up anything from the Apple Music library, you can queue up What's Next, add to your library, like songs, find songs, and much, much more.

 You can ask Siri to play the most successful music of the year—of any year.
 For example, say "Play the top song from 1989", and Siri will add the 25 highest ranking tunes of that year to your Up Next queue.